Independent Manchester United Supporters' Association: The Glazers

 Malcolm Glazer's takeover in 2005 bought about a sharp change in the nature of Manchester United fans' activism.
 FC United of Manchester was set up by fans opposed to the takeover.
 The Love United, Hate Glazer (LUHG) campaign provided a highly visible reminder of the fans' opposition to the takeover, globally, around the ground and famously in the £3000 Manchester United 'Opus'.
 In 2006 IMUSA accepted on behalf of 'Manchester United Supporters against the Glazer takeover' the Football Supporters Federation (FSF) Award for Services to Supporters.

 Manchester United officials refused to formally engage with IMUSA following the takeover and so activities switched to campaigning at the national level and advocating for fans who had been mistreated at away matches abroad.
 At one point there were three IMUSA officers elected on to the FSF committee and reports were submitted to UEFA following incidents at Lille and Roma.
 IMUSA also took the lead on an eventually unresolved civil action against the Roma Police for their violent assaults on Manchester United fans in 2007.

 In 2008 IMUSA organised commemorations at the site of the Munich Air Disaster in Trudering, a suburb of Munich, to mark the 50th anniversary.
 Several hundred were in attendance and the late Ian Stirling a then IMUSA officer recited a moving version of 'The Flowers of Manchester'.

 In April 2010, the group successfully organized a mass boycott of season tickets in protest of the Glazer's continued ownership and mismanagement of United.
-In January 2011, the group submitted evidence to the Parliament of the United Kingdom requesting the reversal of the The Football Association's decision taken in the mid-1980s to abandon their rule preventing the exploitation of football clubs by their owners.
+In January 2011, the group submitted evidence to the Parliament of the United Kingdom requesting the reversal of The Football Association's decision taken in the mid-1980s to abandon their rule preventing the exploitation of football clubs by their owners.
 By January 2011, the group was recognized by the UK Parliament as the oldest independent fans' organization in the Premier League.